Villa Paradiso

 • The orchids we’ve shown you on this post are but a sample of the full range of species that bloom in the Baracoa and Maisí regions.

 • Wild orchids can be found on almost any trail offered as an excursion in the Baracoa region.
 You don’t have to pick the dates of your stay around orchids in order to see them.
 But you can choose your excursions according to the month when you’re here in order to make the most of the orchid species blooming at the time of your visit.
+We offer you below a calendar showing the blooming season for each species.

 • For budget details about any of the mentioned areas or trails, please click on the correspondent link provided above and go to the “Practical info and budget details” section at the bottom of the corresponding post.